almostengr/videoprocessor/README.md

 Occasionally, there are some additional FFMPEG commands that I need to run to create the videos that I desire to have.
-Since the commands are rarely used, I chose to not add the functionality that uses these commands into the application, but instead note them here for future reference.
+Since the commands are rarely used, I chose to not add the functionality that uses these commands into the script, but instead note them here for future reference.

 ### Timelapse Video Without Audio